 Why he’s in rescue: Hickson wandered up to the home of a good Samaritan who tried to find his home.
 After a wild goose chase, his owners were found through the microchip, and they said they did not want him anymore.
 The good Samaritan thought she found him a home who ended up dumping him in the shelter when they found out he had heartworms.

-Manners and training: Hickson knows how to sit, laydown, and will come when called. he walks pretty well on a leash and when he does try to pull responds well to a correction.
+Manners and training: Hickson knows how to sit, laydown, and will come when called.
+He walks pretty well on a leash and when he does try to pull responds well to a correction.
 He does well with people, rides well in the car, and is okay in a crate.
 He is potty trained but is showing some minor signs of separation anxiety.
-He does well with other dogs but will not be adopted to a home with another male. he will need a slow introduction to any other dogs in the home and be monitored closely so he doesn’t get too obnoxious and learns boundaries.
-We do not know how he is with cats.
-Since he is very clumsy when he plays, and we are seeing this odd barking behavior, we do not recommend a home with smaller children as he will likely knock them over.
+Since he is very clumsy when he plays, and we are seeing this odd barking behavior, we do not recommend a home with smaller children as he will likely knock them over or scare them.

 Vetting: All of our dogs are brought up to date on rabies, Bordetella, and combo, negative for intestinal parasites and heartworms, neutered and microchipped before adoption.
 Hickson tested positive for heartworms when arriving at rescue and has been treated.
 We have noticed that he seems to have some sort of chronic ear infection or allergy that is causing him to itch.
 We have tried several medications to ease his itching and we think it may be environmental.